balajiRRK/DQN-RL-Snake/README.md

 # An RL trained Snake Agent

+This project implements a Deep Q-Learning (DQN) agent to learn and play the classic Snake game.
+Built with PyTorch and Pygame, the agent learns through interaction with the Snake game environment through repetitive play where it fine-tunes its policy to achieve better results.
+The training process includes model checkpointing, gameplay recording, epsilon-greedy exploration, and performance visualization with rolling averages of score and loss.

-This agent was trained using a GTX 1070 for ~16 minutes for 2000 episodes to achieve an average score of ~20 near the 2000 episode mark and a peak of 43.
+There is an included version of a trained agent with model weights given as a .pth file which was trained using a GTX 1070 for ~16 minutes for 2000 episodes to achieve an average score of ~20 near the 2000 episode mark and a peak of 43.

 ## Instructions to run program